f-t-s/al-folio/_projects/icr.markdown

     <img class="img-fluid" src="{{ site.baseurl }}/assets/gif/combined_project.gif" alt="" title="Unstable case."/>
 </div>
 <div class="caption">
   We plot the two components of the generator output.
-For a while the generator exactly reproduces the target in the first component <script type="math/tex"> \theta_1 = 2 </script>, while accepting an error in the second component <script type="math/tex"> \theta_2 </script>.
-This approximates a projection with respect to the perceptual distance of the discriminator, as given by <script type="math/tex"> \eta </script>.
+For a while the generator exactly reproduces the target in the first component \( \theta_1 = 2 \), while accepting an error in the second component \( \theta_2 \).
+This approximates a projection with respect to the perceptual distance of the discriminator, as given by \( \eta \).
 Eventually, the system snaps out of this state again.
 </div>

 ### Improving GAN training by strengthening ICR